 You can find more information, including many of the publications referenced in the sections in the Reentry Net Library and in "Consequences of Criminal Charges" section of LawHelp/NY (www.lawhelp.org/ny).

-A brief explanation of Reentry and Collateral Consequences.
+A brief explanation of Reentry and the Consequences of Criminal Proceedings.

 Answers to common questions about the consequences of arrest & criminal charges for non-citizens with information for further assistance.

 Answers to questions related to employment including legal rights of job-seekers with criminal records and brief advice for overcoming barriers to employment.

 Answers to questions about the consequences of criminal charges on public and private housing, including on eviction proceedings and convictions that prevent access to NYCHA and Section 8 housing.

 Answers to questions relating to the consequences of criminal charges on parental rights, visitation, adoption and foster care.